kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 As you may know, _coupling_ is a term that describes how easy or hard it is to change one project without affecting the other.

-When you write your server project to use an output of the subnet project, you are coupling to that output and its name.
+When you write your server project to depend on an output of the subnet project, you are coupling to that output and its name.
 That's usually OK.
 The team that owns the subnet project needs to understand that its outputs are a contract.
 They have the constraint that they can't change that output name whenever they want without breaking other code.
 As long as everyone understands that, you're OK.

-But integration with the output in a state file, at least the way Terraform currently implements it, couples more tightly than to the output name.
+But integration with the output in a state file, at least the way Terraform currently implements it, couples more tightly than just integrating with the output name.
 It couples to the data structure.
 When you apply your consumer project, Terraform reads the state file for your provider project to find the subnet id.

 Doing this can be a problem if you used different versions of Terraform for the projects.
 If you upgrade to a new version of Terraform that changes the data structures in the state files, you need to upgrade all of your projects together.